brandon1011/apsp/README.md

 * Change FloydWarshall to accept as an argument a Graph
 * Modify Kruskall to delete edges in its graph that are not in MST
 * Perform tests to compare cost vs speed of Kruskall vs Floyd Warshall

+### Issues
+* Implementation of Dijkstra's Alg uses static data to implement priority queue.
+This implementation is not thread safe and does not allow multiple concurrent instantiations of Dijkstra.